-Bullying is the behaviour of an individual or group which intentionally hurts another individual or group either physically or emotionally, and is repeated over time.
+Bullying is behaviour by an individual or group repeated over time that intentionally hurts another individual or group either physically or emotionally, and is repeated over time.
 (STOP: Several Times On Purpose helps pupils remember this definition.)
 Bullying is often difficult to stop without help, with the victim feeling that they cannot defend him or herself, because of an imbalance of power.
 Victims of bullying experience fear, pain, anxiety and distress.